lsst-ts/observatory-ops-docs/Observatory-Control-System/EAS/DIMM/ops.rst

 Starting Up the DIMM in Automatic Mode
 ======================================

-Make sure you have run the :ref:`prerequisites <Dimm_StartUp-Prerequisites>` regarding the weather data.
+Make sure you have run the :ref:`Precondition <Dimm_StartUp-Precondition>` regarding the weather data.

 The automatic mode can be started from any state as the steps below override the current mode.